-However the key is to implement it properly.
+The key is to implement it properly.
 If you’ve never used performance management with your team before, start by making sure everyone understands how it works and what’s in it for them.
-By letting them know its a win-win situation, you’ll minimize the potential that they’ll get defensive or dislike the process.
+By showing them why it’s a win-win situation, you’ll minimize the chances that they get defensive or dislike the process.
 Consider inviting your team to participate in deciding how their performance will be assessed — people tend to support what they help create!

 So what are the steps of the performance management process and how does one go about implementing them?
-We read Herman Aguinis’ book on Performance Management so you don’t have to, and will tell you everything you need to know in this article.
-Read on!
+We read Herman Aguinis’ book on the subject so you don’t have to, and have summarized four key steps you should follow.

-Meet with each employee to discuss which results and behaviours you expect them to demonstrate.
+Performance management starts with meeting with each employee to discuss which results and behaviors are expected of them.
+Don’t list off what you want and expect your team members to quietly obey.
+Instead, ask your employee to participate in deciding what is realistic for them to achieve.
 Be as specific as possible to ensure everyone is on the same page.
-This avoids an “I didn’t know I was supposed to do that” situation in a few months.
-Don’t listoff what you want and expect your team members to quietly obey.
-Instead, ask your employee to participate in deciding what is realistic for her to achieve.
+This avoids an “I didn’t know I was supposed to do that” situation a few months down the line.

 Specify what you expect the employee to deliver.
 Be sure to clarify:

 - Objectives: What should they aim for?
 Objectives should be challenging but achievable.
 Let the employee participate in setting them.
 After all, they’re the one doing the job and could know better than you what is feasible and what is unrealistic.
 Set some deadlines and milestones, and decide together which ones are priorities.
 Side note: don’t overwhelm them with too many objectives that they may have trouble managing.
 Five to 10 per review period is best.

 - Performance standards: What is the minimum quantity and quality of work you expect?
 Are there financial benchmarks they need to hit?
 How much time do you expect them to take to accomplish these things?
 Performance standards should be observable, measurable, and relevant to the purpose of the job.
 They should also be achievable.